boostercloud/booster/docs/README.md

 As you may have notice from the `ProjectionResult` type, projections can also return `ReadModelAction`, which includes:

 1. Deletion of read models by returning the `ReadModelAction.Delete` value
-2. You can also use `ReadModelAction.Nothing` to keep the read model as it is too!
+2. You can also return `ReadModelAction.Nothing` to keep the read model untouched

 ```
 @ReadModel